-The term 'High Yield Bonds' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'High Yield Bonds' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 High Yield Bonds turn out to be bonds that possess a lower credit rating and higher yield than those corporate, municipal, and sovereign government bonds which are of investment grade.
 Thanks to the greater risk of them defaulting, such bonds yield a higher return than the bonds which are qualified investment grade issues.
 Those companies that issue high yielding debt are usually capital intensive companies and startup firms that already possess higher debt ratios.
 Investors often refer to such bonds as junk bonds.